-The Digitalisation, Surveillance & Societies programme targets bachelor graduates with an international outlook and an entrepreneurial mind-set who who want to research timely social and political issues and learn more about the social and cultural dimensions of information technologies.
-You are eligible for the master programme Digitalisation, Surveillance & Societies if you meet the following requirements:
+The Digitalisation, Surveillance & Societies programme targets bachelor graduates with an international outlook and an entrepreneurial mind-set who want to research timely social and political issues and learn more about the social and cultural dimensions of information technologies.
+You are eligible for the master specialisation Digitalisation, Surveillance & Societies if you meet the following requirements:

-- You have basic knowledge of the field of media and communication and social scientific research methods;
+- you have basic knowledge of the field of media and communication and social scientific research methods;

-- You have a sufficient level of English proficiency (see below);
+- you have a sufficient level of English proficiency (see below);

 Among candidates who meet the above requirements, a further selection is made according to: